chinesedfan/codejam/2019/kickstart/README.md

 #### Problem C. Catch Some

 DP.
 Observe K dogs by the first C colors.
 And maintain both minimum distances of returning/not-returning home.

+### Round E

+#### Problem A. Cherries Mesh

+MST is not efficient enough.
+Just create a spanning forest using only edges of weight 1.